nushell/nushell.github.io/book/commands/ls.md

  -  `--long`: Get all available columns for each entry (slower; columns are platform-dependent)
  -  `--short-names`: Only print the file names, and not the path
  -  `--full-paths`: display paths as absolute paths
- -  `--du`: Display the apparent directory size in place of the directory metadata size
+ -  `--du`: Display the apparent directory size ("disk usage") in place of the directory metadata size
  -  `--directory`: List the specified directory itself instead of its contents
+ -  `--mime-type`: Show mime-type in type column instead of 'file' (based on filenames only; files' contents are not examined)

 ## Examples